una-auxme/MeshGraphNets.jl/docs/src/cylinder_flow.md

 ```

-## Addition: Arguments for training & evaluation
+## Addition: Arguments for Training & Evaluation

-The arguments provided at the top of the example script correspond to the default values that were used by DeepMind.
+The arguments provided at the top of the example script and in the function call correspond to the default values that were used by DeepMind.
 You can change them to see how that affects runtime and accuracy of the network.

 The arguments inside the function calls can also be modified.
-An explanation can be found in the [documentation](https://una-auxme.github.io/MeshGraphNets.jl/dev/train_eval).
+An explanation can be found in section [Training & Evaluation](https://una-auxme.github.io/MeshGraphNets.jl/dev/train_eval).